marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 * a private branch is your own responsibility and its history may be altered to meet the project quality standards
 * a public branch is a collective responsibility and thus history should be taken with care as changing it may offend people.

 The question is now: how should a private branch be integrated in the public history?
 There is no really better solution; however it seems that people are tending to use a merge in order to keep an [identifiable](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa#032f) view of the former private branch.
-Also some tools like GitHub make opiniated choice and when using a Pull Request workflow with the service interface, branches may only be merged.
+Also some tools like GitHub make an opinionated choice and when using a Pull Request workflow with the service interface, branches may only be merged.

 To summarize what seems to become the dominant branch lifecycle in git: